blackfisk-tech/vstx-data-table/README.md

 # VueStacks.com Data-Table

 ### About:
+:construction:
+VSTX Data Table is under active development building towards a 1.0 production ready release.

-The VSTX Data Table is a powerful data grid component (Vue.js 2.4+) for displaying, sorting, searching, filtering, and interacting with large and deeply nested data sets.
+The VSTX Data Table is a powerful data grid component plugin (Vue.js 2.4+) for displaying, sorting, searching, filtering, and interacting with large and deeply nested data sets.
 As simple as passing a Prop containing an array of objects, as complex you need it to be.

 > Theme (Look & Feel):
 > We rely on the Bulma (https://bulma.io/) CSS framework and FontAwesome icons for themeing.
 These are needed for the component to display properly.
 Support for other CSS frameworks like Bootstrap can be achieved using additional CSS.
 Other icon sets can currently be used by overriding the icons with named slots.